Morena (Netón Vega and Peso Pluma song)

-"Morena" is a song by Mexican singers Netón Vega and Peso Pluma, released on February 14, 2025 as the fourth single from the former's debut studio album Mi Vida Mi Muerte, which was released on the same day.
+"Morena" is a song by Mexican singers Netón Vega and Peso Pluma, released on February 14, 2025 as the fourth single from the former's debut studio album, Mi Vida Mi Muerte, which was released on the same day.

 Background

 In an interview with Billboard, Netón Vega revealed some details behind the song's creation:

 This song was born at a live event where I intended to record with Tito Double P, but for one reason or another, I couldn't do it with him.
 I wrote this song while I was in a car.
 Later I showed it to Peso, who liked it from the first moment.
 At first, the song had a different direction, but it turned out very good."

-Peso Pluma also asked him to choose the song as the next single for Mi Vida Mi Muerte, which Vega agreed.
+Peso Pluma also asked him to choose the song as the next single for Mi Vida Mi Muerte, to which Vega agreed.

 Composition

 "Morena" is a corridos tumbados song.
 Netón Vega described it as a "corrido with classic requinto and a lot of ambiance."